nimiq/app-starter-kit/README.md

 ## Custom setups

 Custom setups allow you to add features to an existing project, or hand-pick the features you need.
-For advanced users!
+(For advanced users.)

 ### Super-charge an existing repo